a-mabe/openhiit_background_service/README.md

-Certainly!
-Here's the updated README with the specific changes you've made:

----

 # OpenHIIT Background Service

 This is a fork of the [openhiit_background_service](https://github.com/a-mabe/openhiit_background_service) package, originally created by [a-mabe](https://github.com/a-mabe).
 The original package provides a framework for running background services in Flutter applications.